|Kathryn A. Gilbert Law Office|

-There are many benefits to a collaborative divorce.
+There are many benefits to a collaborative process.
 First, a collaborative attorney can help you obtain an inexpensive fast divorce, where you and your partner achieve a long lasting, mutually agreeable and affordable resolution that is a product of your own decisions.
 In addition, when working with a collaborative attorney, all of your meetings are private and confidential, as opposed to traditional divorce litigation where all documents are public records available to your children, nosy neighbors, gossip websites, and more.

-While involved in a collaborative divorce you are still represented by your own attorney, yet the process is non-adversarial and less expensive than traditional litigation.
+While involved in the collaborative process you are still represented by your own attorney, yet the process is non-adversarial and less expensive than traditional litigation.
 You spend your time resolving the issues instead of paying your lawyer to sit around a courthouse waiting for your matter to be heard.
-After all, do you really want to spend your children's college tuition money and delay your retirement just so you can afford a high-priced lawyer to “beat up” on your spouse?
+After all, do you really want to spend your children's college tuition money and delay your retirement just so you can afford a high-priced lawyer to "beat up" on your spouse?

 As one of the most experienced and qualified divorce lawyers in Bergen County, NJ or anywhere else in the state, I embrace the outcomes made possible by serving as a dedicated collaborative attorney, where the primary objective as your collaborative lawyer is to help you achieve your long-term goals without compromising your integrity or the happiness of your family members.